Homily (Reflection) for the Memorial of Saint Elizabeth of Hungary, (17th November, 2018) on the Gospel and the Memorial

 Thought for today: God has no alternative.

-Let us pray: God, help us to understand that without you we can do nothing – Amen.
+Let us pray: God, help us to always remember that without you we can do nothing – Amen.

 You are free to share this reflection with others if you consider it worthy.